 Diopter Adjustment

-Usually, the right eyepiece can be fine-tuned to compensate for the dioptric difference by adjusting the focus of the ocular lenses.
+Usually, the right eyepiece can be fine-tuned and to compensate for the dioptric difference by adjusting the focus of the ocular lenses.

-To adjust, close your right eye and focus on an object using the left eye (the eyepiece without diopter compensation) by turning the Center Focus Wheel until the image is sharp and clear.
+To adjust, close your right eye and focus in on an object using the left eye (the eyepiece without diopter compensation) by turning the Center Focus Wheel until the image is sharp and clear.
 Then fine adjust the sharpness on the second eyepiece with the aid of the Diopter Adjustment.

 Focus Wheel

-To get a sharp and clear image when viewing objects at different distances it is always necessary to adjust the focus of the binoculars.
+To get a sharp and clear image when viewing objects in different distances it is always necessary to adjust the focus of the binoculars.
 Turning the focus knob (or focus wheel) will push out or pull in the eyepieces (or just one of the eyepiece lenses) so the focal point of the eyepieces converges with the focal point of the objective lens.

 Barrel-bridge with Hinge

 Binoculars are simply two telescopes that are mounted next to each other.
 They need to point exactly in the same direction to allow an observer to see simultaneously through them.
-The barrel-bridge holds the binoculars’ barrels in parallel alignment to each other so the optical axis is parallel (the light beam is collimated).
+The barrel-bridge holds the binoculars barrels in parallel alignment to each other so the optical axis is parallel (the light beam is collimated).

 Hinges that join the bridge allow us to adjust the distance of the eyepieces to the viewer’s individual eye distance.